wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/SETUP_Automated-Load-Testing/Setup.md

 **Execute a load test:**

-In this optional step, you will execute a continuous deployment to be able to show load test results.
+In this optional step, you will execute a continuous deployment to be able to show load test results in demos.

 -----------------------------------------------------------------------------------
 ## Task# 1: Create a VS Team Service Endpoint